jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

         | gnocchi             | [u'openstack']                 | [False]       |
         | panko               | [u'openstack']                 | [False]       |

+``helm-override-show``
--   To show the overrides for a particular chart, use the following command.
+    To show the overrides for a particular chart, use the following command.
-    System overrides are displayed in the **system\_overrides** section of the **Property** column.
+    System overrides are displayed in the **system_overrides** section of the **Property** column.

     .. code-block:: none